aayushdw/ML-Notes/content/01 - ML & AI Concepts/Core Fundamentals/Regression Metrics.md

 - Cannot be used when actual values are zero
 - Asymmetric (penalizes over-predictions more than under-predictions)

-**When to Use:** When you need scale-independent comparison across datasets or percentage error is meaningful.
+**When to Use:** Need scale-independent comparison across datasets or percentage error is meaningful.

 **Range:** [0, ∞) where 0 is perfect prediction